THIS WEEK'S MOTLEY FOOL STOCK ADVISOR REVIEW (updated Sunday, February 28, 2021):

 The obvious conclusion here is the longer you hold the Motley Fool's picks, the better they get!

-If you came here just to get that Quick Summary of the Motley Fool's performance over the least 5 years, there you go.
+If you came here just to get that Quick Summary of the recent Motley Fool's performance, there you go.

-MY MOTLEY FOOL CONCLUSION — Given that their last 12 months (that's 24 stock picks since they release two new stock picks per month) are up an average of 111% already, the Motley Fool Stock Advisor Service is absolutely worth it.
+MY MOTLEY FOOL CONCLUSION — Given that their last 12 months (that's 24 stock picks since they release two new stock picks every month) are up an average of 89% already, the Motley Fool Stock Advisor Service is absolutely worth it.
 If you have at least $200 to invest each month it clearly pays for itself many times over.

 The normal price of the service is $199 a year.
 But if you are a NEW SUBSCRIBER, they frequently run discounts of 10% to 50% off.
 They also offer a 30-day full refund guarantee so you can try it and get a full month of all of their picks risk-free.
 Click the link below to see their current offer: